mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     **Blast**

 name:     Rashas Curse<br>
-text:     Destroy a random artifact on the enemy General.
+text:     Destroy a random enemy artifact.
 Summon a Wind Dervish with Rush near them.

 name:     Reassemble<br>
 text:     Return an allied Obelysk to your hand and reduce its cost to 0.
 Draw a card.

 name:     Sand Trap<br>
-text:     Choose an enemy minion.
+text:     Target an enemy minion.
 It can no longer move.
 At the end of your opponent's next turn a Exhuming Sand will be created underneath.

 name:     Scion's Second Wish<br>
 text:     Give an allied minion +2⚔️/+2❤️.
 It takes no damage from Generals.